BenZed/benzed-ts/packages/www/src/app/presentation/03-validation.md

         }
     }
 ```
+> To complete the trifecta, we'd need another method to determine weather or not a given string is JSON parsable.
+Behold, isDeserializable

-Quite simply, if the input string cannot be converted into `JSON` without failing, it must not be serializable.
+> Quite simply, if the input string cannot be converted into `JSON` without failing, it must not be serializable.
 With these two methods, we can handle any aspect of data validation concerning strings to Json:

 ```ts